Michel Ancel: Career

 Ancel's first demo, Mechanic Warriors, was developed for software house Lankhor.
-Ancel joined Ubi Soft as a graphic artist after meeting the game author Nicolas Choukroun in Montpellier at the age of 17.
+Ancel joined UbiSoft as a graphic artist after meeting the game author Nicolas Choukroun in Montpellier at the age of 17.
 He designed the graphics of Choukroun's games such as The Intruder and Pick'n Pile before doing his first game as both programmer and graphic artist.
 Brain Blaster was released by Ubi Soft in 1990.
 In 1992, he began to work on Rayman, his debut as lead designer in a game.
-During development, Ancel moves to Carnon and Ubi Soft opened a studio at there; it was named Ubi Pictures, where Ancel would reside for his tenure at Ubisoft.
+During development, Ancel moved to Carnon and Ubi Soft opened a studio there; it was named Ubi Pictures, where Ancel would reside for his tenure at Ubisoft.
 Rayman was released in 1995 for PlayStation, Atari Jaguar and Sega Saturn.

 While Ancel was heavily involved in the development of Rayman 2: The Great Escape, his directorial debut, he would only have an advisory role on Rayman 3: Hoodlum Havoc.
 Although he praised the development team's efforts in the final game, he claims still that he would have "made the game differently".

 In 2003, he created Beyond Good & Evil, which garnered critical acclaim and a cult following, but was a commercial failure.
 However, film director Peter Jackson's admiration of the game — and his frustration with EA's handling of The Lord of the Rings license — led to Ancel being given direction of the King Kong video game adaptation.
-In spite of Ubisoft's reluctance to produce a sequel Beyond Good and Evil 2, Ancel has expressed a clear wish to produce one in the future, which was officially announced at Ubidays 2008 event on 28 May 2008.
+In spite of Ubisoft's reluctance to produce a sequel, Ancel has expressed a clear wish to produce one in the future, which was officially announced at Ubidays 2008 event on 28 May 2008.
 On 18 December 2008, at the VGL event in Paris.

 On 5 April 2006, Ubisoft announced that Ancel was leading the development of the fourth game in the Rayman series, eventually known as Rayman Raving Rabbids, for Wii.
 The game began production in early 2005 and was released on 15 November 2006 for the launch of the Wii.
 However, Ancel was absent from the project after its E3 announcement, and made no public appearances regarding the game after the development team switched focus from a free-roaming platformer to the final party game format shortly after E3.
 In the final game, Ancel was credited with storyboarding and character design, while the directorial credits were shared amongst Patrick Bodard, Jacques Exertier, Yoan Fanise and Florent Sacré.